6 Ways to Save for Your Child’s College Education Costs

 You might be asking, but isn’t a Roth IRA for retirement?
 Yes and no. Roth IRAs are typically used for retirement purposes but you can withdraw money for qualified expenses without paying a penalty.
 One of these qualified expenses is education expenses, which include tuition, fees, books, supplies, and equipment.

 If you withdraw your Roth IRA for education expenses, you only pay income taxes on the earnings and avoid an early withdrawal penalty.
-A Roth IRA has less restrictions than a 529 plan because you can invest in a wider range of options.
-However, because you pay income taxes on the earnings it might be less favorable than a 529.
+A Roth IRA has fewer restrictions than a 529 plan because you can invest deposit money in a wider range of options.
+However, because you pay federal income tax and taxes on the earnings it might be less favorable than a 529.
 Roth IRAs however, don’t affect your eligibility for financial aid like a 529 plan does because qualified retirement accounts are not counted when determining your expected family contribution for college tuition.

 4) Custodial 529 Account

-Opening a custodial 529 account can kickstart your college savings for your child.
+Opening a custodial 529 account can kick-start your own college savings plan for your child.
 A custodial account is a savings account that is created under the Uniform Gifts to Minors Act (UGMA) or the Uniform Transfers to Minors Act (UTMA).

 A custodial account is different from a traditional 529 account because the beneficiary gains access to the funds once they reach legal age.
 The beneficiary can never be changed and the funds cannot be used for anything other than education.
 This is more restrictive than a traditional 529 account.